 In addition to her relationship with McKnight, McCready had romances with musician David Malloy and actor Dean Cain; she also said she had had an affair with baseball player Roger Clemens, which he didn’t confirm or deny.

 But Clemens did issue a statement Monday from training camp with the Houston Astros in Kissimmee, Florida.
 “Yes, this is sad news,” he said.
 “I had heard over time that she was trying to get peace and direction in her life.
 The few times that I had met her and her manager/agent they were extremely nice.”

 In 2010, Vivid Entertainment released a porn video called “Mindy McCready, Baseball Mistress” that featured McCready having sex with a man referred to as “Peter” and talking about her exploits with Clemens.

-Sunday night, country music stars offered their condolences as they learned of McCready's death.
+Country music stars expressed their condolences Sunday on hearing news of McCready’s death.

 “My heart goes out to Mindy McCready’s family.
 I knew her well,” singer LeAnn Rimes said on Twitter.
 “It’s a horrible tragedy.
 May peace be with her sons.”